Seatis/my-teaching-materials/java-spring/ioc-bean/workshop/Workshop03.md

-#Workshop03 - Practice with the constructs
+#Workshop03 - Practice with the Autowired and Constructors

 Earlier we explained the basic underlying concept of IoC/DI with an example involving a TextEditor and a SpellChecker.